-Few vertical industries are as document-intensive as healthcare, whether on the provider or insurance side.
-That makes the healthcare industry ripe for tools that can automate insurance claims processing and other chores for providers and insurers alike.
+Few vertical industries are as document-intensive as healthcare, whether on the insurance or provider side.
+That makes the healthcare industry ripe for tools that can automate insurance claims processing and other tasks.

 The challenge is heightened because most of the documents in question are unstructured, consisting of text, numbers, and images that vary in nature and content.
 That means approaches to intelligent document processing that rely on templates to identify and extract content will be ineffective because you can’t reasonably create a template for every potential document an insurance company or healthcare provider may have to process.

-Instead, healthcare providers and insurers need intelligent document processing tools that can “read” a document much like a human would, extract the relevant information, and transfer it to a format suitable for input to a downstream tool, such as JSON, CSV, or XML.
+Healthcare insurance providers in particular need intelligent document processing tools that can “read” a document much like a human would, extract the relevant information, and transfer it to a format suitable for input to a downstream tool, such as JSON, CSV, or XML.

 Related Content: Transforming Insurance Operations with Intelligent Automation